offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### Ruin-Shunner Republics

-The most difficult relationship exists with [[Political Systems/Ruin-Shunner Republics]]:
+The most difficult relationship exists with [Ruin-Shunner Republics](Ruin-Shunner%20Republics.md):
 - **Fundamental Opposition**: Shunners view Tinker-Priests as dangerous zealots
 - **Border Tensions**: The order is often banned from republican territories
 - **Underground Networks**: Secret Tinker-Priest cells operate in some republics